 Reaping and singing by herself;

 The Solitary Reaper, William Wordsworth

-Having read multiple stories as a kid, and multiple papers as a postgraduate student in Wildlife Biology and Conservation about sociality and matriarchy in elephants, I was always curious about solitariness in females.
-As I read Moss, Poole, O’Connell-Rodwell and Gobush, I was slowly finding my ways into the scientific sides of social disruption in one of the most complex social animals.
+Having read several stories as a kid and multiple research papers and books as a student about sociality and matriarchy in elephants, I was always curious about solitariness in female elephants.
+That such complex and social beings seemed to “opt” to be solitary intrigued me.
+As I read Cynthia Moss, Joyce Poole, Caitlin O’Connell-Rodwell and Kathleen Gobush, I slowly found my way to the scientific aspects of social disruption in one of the most intelligent social animals.

 The curious case of Solitary Reaper, as she came to be known, was first noticed eleven years ago, in 2005 by Anand, Divya (my colleagues) and others.
 Until then, she had only been seen with a herd.
 When her solitariness was first observed, she seemed to be ailing, and her weak/sickly appearance moved the toughest of hearts.
 Local people attended to her (despite having to bear the brunt of the occasional elephant attack).
 She recovered eventually, delighting all concerned.
 After her recovery, she made her presence felt every now and then by raiding granaries or domestic storehouses.
 Unfortunately, being a 3.5 tonne animal, even the mildest of her efforts to find food in such places caused damage to buildings, and fear amongst locals.
 However, they never developed a grudge against her.

 During the field season of 2013-14, I encountered Solitary Reaper quite often, either when she was sleeping during the day in the Lantana understorey of Eucalyptus patches or when she was busy, raiding backyards of homes at night.
 By then everybody could recognise her, thanks to her frequent visits and her identifying marks; she never managed to maintain a low profile.